tobyhodges/fair-research-software/README.md

 ## Citation

+Aleksandra Nenadic, Kamilla Kopec-Harding, & S Jaffa.
+(2024). carpentries-incubator/astronaut-data-analysis-fair: alpha-July-2024 (alpha-July-2024).
+Zenodo. https://doi.org/10.5281/zenodo.12698943

-Information on how to cite this work is available in [CITATION.cff](CITATION.cff).
+Information on how to cite this work is also available in [CITATION.cff](CITATION.cff).

 ## Contact